 A number of unique and specialized areas of evaluation are considered throughout the assessment process.
 For instance, all youth are provided with a mental health and substance use screening and assessment to ascertain any salient mental health and/or drug and alcohol concerns that may need to be addressed.
 Educational and vocational needs are evaluated using standardized and validated instruments, as well as through a thorough review of past educational records.
-In addition, all youth undergo Neuropsychological Screening and a medical examination to rule out the occurrence of brain injury and to determine current medical status; to identify areas of concerns; to determine individualized treatment needs; and to determine if further Neuropsychological testing is needed.
+When indicated, youth undergo Neuropsychological Screening to rule out the occurrence of brain injury; to determine current medical status; to identify areas of concerns; to determine individualized treatment needs; and to determine if further Neuropsychological testing is needed.
 Sex Offense Specific Evaluations are provided to all youth who have been either adjudicated for committing a sexual offense or whose charges include a sexual offense as the underlying factual basis.
 Lastly, each youth is administered the Colorado Juvenile Risk Assessment (CJRA) to identify risk, need, and protective factors that are contributing to the probability that a youth will re-offend.
 Results of the CJRA are combined with findings from the assessment disciplines described above to enhance understanding of each youth’s criminogenic risk, protective, and need factors.

 The Colorado Department of Human Services, Division of Youth Corrections provides education services to all committed youth.
 However, youth in secure State-operated detention facilities are provided educational services through local school districts.

 Although the State of Colorado, Division of Youth Corrections operates the secure detention facilities, the responsibility to educate youth residing in secure detention centers belongs to the local school district in which the detention facility is located.
 There are eight state operated detention centers in Colorado.
 The typical length of stay in Colorado detention centers is brief with an overall average of 15 days.
 Regular education and Special Education services are provided for youth and all detention programs meet Colorado Department of Education requirements.